 The best way to convince others to passionately implement the strategy is to include them in its construction in the first place.
 Listen to suggestions, feedback, and objections and always try to create opportunities for productive discussions.
 The input will come in handy later on.

-Trust is a two-way street so show your team you believe in their abilities.
-You’ll end up with a truly inspiring roadmap that’ll get the team to hit the ground running.
+Trust is a two-way street so show your project team you believe in their abilities.
+You’ll end up with a truly inspiring roadmap that’ll get the team to hit the ground running according to the project schedule.

 Remember that a roadmap is a visual-first tool.
 It should let your team quickly grasp what their role is and how they will contribute to the project just by looking at the chart.